Are you a trained chef?

 What's your review process?

 I don't write reviews per se.
 To me, the word "review" implies an objective, unbiased assessment of a product or service.
 If you read my blog at all, then you know I am neither objective nor unbiased.
 I'm highly emotional and revel in my own subjectivity.
 I like to share my opinions, but let's not confuse that with a review.
 As for my subject selection process, I write about whatever makes a lasting impression on me.
 If I'm still thinking about something hours or days later, I know I should write about it.
 That goes for a particular recipe, a book, a restaurant, a cheese.
 I always pay for my own meals and products, with the exception of the occasional free book.
 Why are books different?
 Because I can get them for free at the public library, too.
-Hounding me relentlessly about your product or service will only make me hate you and lead me to avoid your product at all costs, so I don't recommend it.
+Hounding me relentlessly about your product or service will only make me hate you and lead me to avoid your product at all costs.
 I only write about the things I feel passionate about—I don't have any control over it and neither does anyone else.

 Do you sell ad space?